Animated Heading Layer

 You can add a custom CSS class, that will be on the h or div tag.

-Learn about the spacing options at the Layer Typography & Design documentation.
+Learn more about the styling options at the Layer Typography & Design and Layer Style documentation.

 Learn about the animations at the Animation documentation.